 In the face of the crisis over knife crime, Britain is developing “predictive policing” technology akin to the sci-fi movie Minority Report.
 The plan is already proving controversial.

 How can we defeat knife crime?
 Britain’s soaring knife violence shows no sign of stopping, with several stabbings in recent days.
 Here are four ways experts say we can end the bloodshed.

 It took 18 years of cover-ups and denials but two men have finally been jailed for the murder of teenager Stephen Lawrence.
 The whole of the UK is gripped.
 But why?

 Stephen’s mother Doreen is now a member of the House of Lords and chancellor of De Monfort University.
 In this video, she explains how she wants young people to remember her son on Stephen Lawrence Day.

 - How can young people build stronger communities in honour of Stephen Lawrence this week?
 As a class, take it in turns to suggest ways that everyone can get involved.

 - Why has knife crime been rising over the last few years?
 Discuss as a class and list a series of possible reasons.

-- Watch this ten-minute video by BBC Teach on the murder of Stephen Lawrence and institutional racism in the police force.
+- Watch this 10-minute video by BBC Teach on the murder of Stephen Lawrence and institutional racism in the police force.
 (Warning: racially abusive language and upsetting scenes.)
-Research and write your own report: has the police learned the lessons from the murder?
+Research and write your own report: Have the police learned the lessons from Lawrence’s murder?